ryan-endacott/ryan-endacott.github.com/_posts/2013-1-13-What's-a-blog.md

 * WebSpeech API chrome extension
 * Live markdown previewer to use with this site and Jekyll blogs in general to push for you.
 * API project with twitter or facebook?
 Or maybe reddit?
 Maybe one that sees your active post times?
 * Change this from a jekyll blog to a node app... (or Rails?)
 It will make it way easier to stay motivated to write!
 (I think/hope)
+* Then I had another idea to write a rails/node app to manage and save jekyll blog posts before publishing.
+Then I found [prose](http://prose.io), which does exactly what I wanted to!
+Dang.